YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: The action attempted access to a block beyond the end of the snapshot file.
 This means either the process was confused or the file is damaged

 Action: Retry the action.
-If the problem persists, contact FIS with information on how to recreate the problem.
+If the problem persists, contact YottaDB with information on how to recreate the problem.

 ------------------
 SSSHMCLNUPFAIL